Dynamic Programming is All About State

 Conclusion

 Hopefully this blog provided some insight into the intuition behind Dynamic Programming.
 There are many things I am not able to cover in this short blog.
-There are some things that simply require experience just never forget what DP is: directed acyclic graph traversal.
+The obsession with looking for the “state” though is useful even outside of DP.